Whether they’re going near or far, choose VIVOTIF for your travelers

 the capsules

 Administering oral polio or yellow fever vaccines at the same time as VIVOTIF does not suppress the immune response triggered by VIVOTIF.
+There are no data regarding simultaneous administration of other parenteral vaccines or immunoglobulins with VIVOTIF.
 Please refer to the CDC Morbidity and Mortality Weekly Report for additional information on concomitant use.

-For medical inquiries about administering VIVOTIF, please contact Medical Information at (800) 533-5899 or medicalinformation@ebsi.com.
-If you have additional questions, you can also make a Medical Information Request.
+For medical inquiries about administering VIVOTIF, please contact Medical Information at (844) 422-8274 or medical.information_na@bavarian-nordic.com.

 How Supplied/Storage and Handling1